The Chow $t$-structure on the $\infty$-category of motivic spectra: Motivic cohomology

 \section{Motivic cohomology}

-The motivic cohomology of a point can be computed as a consequence of the Beilinson--Lichtenbaum and Bloch--Kato conjectures.
+The motivic cohomology of a point with finite coefficients can be computed as a consequence of the Beilinson--Lichtenbaum and Bloch--Kato conjectures.
 These were established by Voevodsky, Rost and others \cite{voevodsky2003motivic,voevodsky2011motivic}.
 For a textbook treatment, see \cite{haesemeyer2019norm}.
 We collect here some of their results.